Vyral/base-template/_posts/2018-12-13-shining-the-spotlight-on-818-market.md

 {% include pullquote.html %}

-With its name inspired by the road it’s located on, **818 Market seeks to fill a gap that no other place can.** While the original concept was based entirely on grocery, the owners have decided to expand to the next level and include a tavern, restaurant, butcher counter, grab-and-go meals, and much more.
-Pat and Dan have partnered with local chef Matt Milani to introduce a stand-out menu and raise food service levels to new peaks in Catonsville.
+With its name inspired by the road it’s located on, **818 Market seeks to fill a gap that no other place can.** While the original concept was based entirely on being a grocery, the owners have decided to expand to the next level and include a tavern, restaurant, butcher counter, grab-and-go meals, and much more.
+Pat and Dan have partnered with local chef Matt Milani to introduce a standout menu and raise food service levels to new peaks in Catonsville.

 **818 Market is planned to open by the end of 2019.** There’s still a lot left to be done, but in the meantime, you can find their pop-up shops throughout the area as well as other special offerings.
 It all coalesces as a business that seeks to set itself apart from the rest.

-Check out their progress and learn more at 818Market.com.
+Check out their progress and learn more at [818Market.com](https://www.818market.com/){: target="_blank"}.
 As always, if you’d like to talk about any and all of your real estate needs, reach out to me.
 I look forward to helping you.